How to watch The Ultimate Fighter in the UK

 No date, location or weight class has been confirmed, but both fighters have promised that the bout will go ahead.

-The first episode of The Ultimate Fighter season 31 aired on Tuesday 30 May in the US, to be followed on Thursday 1 June in the UK.
+The first episode of The Ultimate Fighter season 31 aired on Tuesday 30 May in the US, and on Thursday 1 June in the UK.
 The series will air weekly episodes until the season finale on 15 August.

 In the US, the programme is airing on ESPN and ESPN+.
 In the UK, BT Sport is broadcasting the show on TV, as well as on its website and app.
 Episodes go live at 10pm BST each Thursday.